katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 All below issues either have been reported to the vendor, and most can simply be avoided.

     Too many consecutive API calls may result in connection throttling Starting with ACI v3.1 the APIC will actively throttle password-based authenticated connection rates over a specific threshold.
-This is as part of an anti-DDOS measure but can act up when using Ansible with ACI using password-based authentication.
+This is as part of an anti-DDOS measure but can act up when using Assible with ACI using password-based authentication.
 Currently, one solution is to increase this threshold within the nginx configuration, but using signature-based authentication is recommended.

         **NOTE:** It is advisable to use signature-based authentication with ACI as it not only prevents connection-throttling, but also improves general performance when using the ACI modules.

-    Specific requests may not reflect changes correctly (`#35401 <https://github.com/ansible/ansible/issues/35041>`_) There is a known issue where specific requests to the APIC do not properly reflect changed in the resulting output, even when we request those changes explicitly from the APIC.
+    Specific requests may not reflect changes correctly (`#35401 <https://github.com/assible/assible/issues/35041>`_) There is a known issue where specific requests to the APIC do not properly reflect changed in the resulting output, even when we request those changes explicitly from the APIC.
 In one instance using the path ``api/node/mo/uni/infra.xml`` fails, where ``api/node/mo/uni/infra/.xml`` does work correctly.

         **NOTE:** A workaround is to register the task return values (for example, ``register: this``) and influence when the task should report a change by adding: ``changed_when: this.imdata != []``.

-    Specific requests are known to not be idempotent (`#35050 <https://github.com/ansible/ansible/issues/35050>`_) The behaviour of the APIC is inconsistent to the use of ``status="created"`` and ``status="deleted"``.
+    Specific requests are known to not be idempotent (`#35050 <https://github.com/assible/assible/issues/35050>`_) The behaviour of the APIC is inconsistent to the use of ``status="created"`` and ``status="deleted"``.
 The result is that when you use ``status="created"`` in your payload the resulting tasks are not idempotent and creation will fail when the object was already created.
 However this is not the case with ``status="deleted"`` where such call to an non-existing object does not cause any failure whatsoever.

         **NOTE:** A workaround is to avoid using ``status="created"`` and instead use ``status="modified"`` when idempotency is essential to your workflow..

-    Setting user password is not idempotent (`#35544 <https://github.com/ansible/ansible/issues/35544>`_) Due to an inconsistency in the APIC REST API, a task that sets the password of a locally-authenticated user is not idempotent.
+    Setting user password is not idempotent (`#35544 <https://github.com/assible/assible/issues/35544>`_) Due to an inconsistency in the APIC REST API, a task that sets the password of a locally-authenticated user is not idempotent.
 The APIC will complain with message ``Password history check: user dag should not use previous 5 passwords``.

         **NOTE:** There is no workaround for this issue.